Ecotrust/marineplanner-core/README.md

   * Typing `djrun` will run your dev server - remember to add your sample data first (see #5):

-*  **NOTE:** The provisioning script is designed for a fresh install and will completely wipe the database and any associated content - IF you decide to shutdown/halt your VM!
-Anytime `vagrant up` or `vagrant provision` is run, the provisioning script will re-run.
+*  **NOTE:** The provisioning script is designed for a fresh install and will completely wipe the database and any associated content - IF you decide to shutdown your VM!
+Outside of halting your vagrant machine, running `vagrant up` or `vagrant provision` will cause the provisioning script to re-run.
 Adding the flag `--no-provision` to `vagrant up` will ignore the script.

 #### **** OPTIONAL ***
 If you decide to use pgAdmin3 for database management rather than using the command line, you'll need to allow/enable access to your virtual machine.